Google Maps 100% page speed guide

 4. Load the interactive map during the first interaction

 This is where the magic happens.
 Without this little piece of JavaScript, the map is just a static image.
-This JavaScript adds (and removes) an eventlistner to the placeholder container and waits for the 'mouseover' event (when you hover your mouse over the static map) to inject the interactive map in the container.
+This JavaScript adds (and removes) an event listener to the placeholder container and waits for the 'mouseover' event (when you hover your mouse over the static map) to inject the interactive map in the container.

-frame.src = this.getAttribute ('data-src');
+frame.src = this.getAttribute('data-src');

 };

-5. Pre-load the background image (optional)
+5. Preload the background image (optional)

 When there is a high chance that the visitor will interact with the map it might be a good idea not to wait for the mouseover event.
-As soon as the browser is idle start injecting the Map into the page.
+As soon as the browser is idle, start injecting the map into the page.
 The process is more or less the same as above.
 You can even combine both.

-4b - load the interactive map automatically
+4b.
+Load the interactive map automatically

 window.addEventListener('load',